Call +44(0)161 941 4000

 However, the staffing costs that the government will cover are being gradually tapered through to the closure of the CJRS on 31st October 2020, with employers being required to contribute as follows:

-For a more in-depth look at how employers’ costs under the scheme will be changing, please see our previous update here.
+See our previous update for a more in-depth look at how employers’ costs under the scheme will be changing.

 From 1st July 2020 employees can be placed on a part-work, part-furlough working arrangement called “flexible furlough”.
 Any working hours will be paid in full (along with the usual deductions for tax and NICs) at an employee’s normal rate by the employer.
 Any time spent on furlough will be reimbursable under the scheme (subject to the relevant caps and employer contributions).

 The government grant and wage cap will be decreased in line with the hours an employee does not work.
 For example, an employer can claim 50% of the £2,500 cap if their employee is only furloughed for 50% of their typical hours in July.